Adversarial Reprogramming of Neural Networks: Results

 \section{Results}

-To demonstrate the feasibility of adversarial reprogramming, we crafted adversarial programs targeted at six ImageNet models.
+To demonstrate the feasibility of adversarial reprogramming, we conducted experiments on six architectures trained on ImageNet.
 In each case, we reprogrammed the network to perform three different adversarial tasks: counting squares, MNIST classification, and CIFAR-10 classification.
-The weights of all trained models were obtained from \cite{tfslim}, and top-1 ImageNet precisions are shown in Table \ref{table: ImageNet precision}.
+The weights of all trained models were obtained from \citet{tfslim}, and top-1 ImageNet precisions are shown in Table \ref{table: ImageNet precision}.
 We additionally examined whether adversarial training conferred resistance to adversarial reprogramming, and compared the susceptibility of trained networks to random networks.
+Further, we investigated the possibility of reprogramming the networks when the adversarial data has no resemblance to the original data.
+Finally, we demonstrated the possibility of concealing the adversarial program and the adversarial data.